ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![public ip address2](./images/5.%20public%20ip%20address2.png)

-It can also be retrieved by clicking on the Instance ID of the Ruunning Instance as shown below:
+It can also be retrieved by clicking on the Instance ID of the Running Instance as shown below:

 ![public ip address1](./images/5.%20public%20ip%20address1.png)

-### STEP 5: Installing MySql
+### Step 5: Installing MySql

+The following steps are taken to install MySql:

 * Install the MySql package using apt.

 ```bash